sandeepsnairms/MongoRUvCore-SchemaTransformer/README.md

-# Schema Transformer: Migrating RU-based Azure Cosmos DB for MongoDB to vCore-based
+# Schema Transformer: Migrating RU-based Azure Cosmos DB for MongoDB to Azure DocumentDB

-Schema Transformer is a Python script designed to analyze Mongo RU Collection schemas and efficiently transform them into a vCore-optimized structure.
+Schema Transformer is a Python script designed to analyze Mongo RU Collection schemas and efficiently transform them into a DocumentDB optimized structure.
 This ensures seamless compatibility and enhances query performance.

 With this tool, you can generate index and sharding recommendations tailored specifically to your workload, making your migration smoother and more efficient.